-Once you complete the steps, the app will reset the components, delete the data, and close automatically fixing most common problems with the experience.
-After the process, you can launch the app from the Start menu as before.
-(Starting with build 20175, you can also use the option to repair without deleting the app’s data.)
+Once you complete the steps, the app will reset the components, delete the data, and close automatically, fixing the most common problems with the experience.

-Although these instructions can help to resolve many common problems, if you’re dealing with crashes or issues due to a bug, then resetting won’t make a difference until the app receives an update.
+Although these instructions can help resolve many common problems, resetting won’t make a difference until the app receives an update if you’re dealing with crashes or issues due to a bug, then resetting won’t make a difference until the app receives an update.

 On Windows 10 build 20175, Microsoft also introduced the “Get-AppxPackage *Windows.ImmersiveControlPanel* | Reset-AppxPackage” command.
 However, later on, build 20175 became part of the Windows 11 project, so the “Reset-AppxPackage” option never made it to Windows 10.
 You can only use it to reset the Settings app on Windows 11.

 If you use the command on Windows 10, you will get this error message: “Reset-AppXPackage: The term ‘Reset-AppXPackage’ is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.”